Skip to main content

 Adrian Catchpole

-MBA B.Eng (Hons) CEng FCIBSE - President
+MBA B.Eng (Hons) CEng FCIBSE - Immediate Past President

 Adrian joined the Engineering Consultancy firm Johns Slater and Haward of Ipswich as a Trainee Mechanical Engineer in 1985.
 In 1987, he was appointed an Assistant Building Services Engineer with Ipswich Borough Council where he remained for 15 years.